Ethiopian Airlines Ends Negotiations to Manage Arik Air

 Nigerian government had earlier in the year approached Ethiopian Airlines to manage Arik Air following its takeover by the Asset Management Corporation of Nigeria (AMCON) in February, 2017.

-Ethiopian Airlines is the most profitable and succesful airline in Africa and has become the first choice of African countries who are looking for strategic partners in aviation development.
+Ethiopian Airlines is the most profitable and successful airline in Africa and has become the first choice of African countries who are looking for strategic partners in aviation development.